TomNgo03/Group_Study/README.md

 ## Project Overview

-The Study Group Assistant aims to enhance the learning experience by offering a virtual assistant that can answer queries related to various subjects and topics.
+The StudyHub aims to enhance the learning experience by offering a virtual assistant that can answer queries related to various subjects and topics.
 It utilizes the OpenAI API, which leverages state-of-the-art natural language processing models to generate human-like responses.

 Key features of the Study Group Assistant project include:
 - Django-based web application for user interactions